What's new or changed in Dynamics 365 for Finance and Operations, Enterprise edition (July 2017)

-The Peripheral simulator for Retail, included in Dynamics 365 for Retail and Dynamics 365 for Finance and Operations, Enterprise edition, introduces an important update to the previously released peripheral simulator.
+The Peripheral simulator for Retail, included in Dynamics 365 for Retail and Dynamics 365 for Finance and Operations, introduces an important update to the previously released peripheral simulator.
 New to the Peripheral simulator for Retail is a point of sale simulator that can test peripheral devices for compatibility with the Modern point of sale and Hardware station without the need to deploy those components.

 Depending on the scenario, the POS simulator can simulate the peripheral business logic built into the Modern POS, or it can simulate a standalone hardware station as it would interact with point of sale peripherals.
 Traditionally, testing devices for compatibility with the point of sale has required deployment of back office followed by configuration and deployment of the point of sale application.
 With point of sale simulation capability, testing peripherals for compatibility no longer requires product knowledge or access.
 This enables peripheral manufacturers to test their devices for compatibility without the need to ship physical devices to Microsoft or ISVs for testing.

 For each supported device, the POS simulator provides the ability to test device specific capabilities for ad hoc testing, such as card swipe or displaying specific strings of text on a line display.
 Each supported device also has a specific self-test routine that is used for official device compatibility testing.
 Results from compatibility testing can be sent to Microsoft to be listed as approved for new deployments of Microsoft Dynamics 365 for Retail.

 For a description of the Peripheral simulator, see Retail Peripheral simulator.

 For more information about the compatibility program and how to participate, contact firstname.lastname@example.org.